yuvarajmonarch/Software-Testing-Laboratory/EXP5.md

-# Ex.No: 5 check the given number is present in array or not and inspect for failures.
+# Ex.No: 5 Check the given number is present in array or not and inspect for failures.
 ### NAME: YUVARAJ B
 ### REG NO: 212222040186
 ### AIM: